 3. Pick your platform and/or host

 The aforementioned MyHeritage might be the perfect halfway house for you if you don’t want to get too technical.
-Family-tree plans range from free to $119.40 a year.
-All you have to do to get started is upload or input your data.
+Family tree plans range from free to $119.40 a year.
+All you have to do is upload or input your data.
 MyHeritage then creates a family “site” for you, with areas for your tree, a timeline, family photos, family news and events.
 The service will also then begin to search for matches in other trees as well as in its record databases (separate subscription required to view records).

 A little more ambitious alternative is to use a site such as Blogger, which is owned by Google.
 Blogger lets you create “posts” in which you can chronicle your genealogy adventures and share family-history facts.
 You can easily add photos and even videos.
 Incorporating an actual family tree is a little more challenging, however.
 You could link to your uploaded family tree hosted elsewhere and simply use your blog as the “front end” to your tree.
-Another option is to upload your tree to WikiTree, a free tree-sharing site, and then embed it in your Blogger site; you’ll find directions here.
+Another option is to upload your tree to WikiTree, a free tree-sharing site, and then embed it in your Blogger site.

 For the most control over your site, however, you’ll want to sign up for hosting.
 It costs just a few dollars a month and you can even find deals at 99 cents a month for the first year.
 You don’t have to host your site at the same service where you registered it.
 Your hosting provider will tell you what to type in (generally in the Nameservers field) at your registrar to send users to the right place.